Checktr/tadkg/README.md

 ## About

 This repository is part of a submission to the CASCONxEVOKE 2022 conference.
-As such, it has been uploaded anonymously to GitHub with heavily squashed commits.
-A full version of this framework will be uploaded after the submission period for the conference.
+As such, it was initially uploaded anonymously to GitHub with heavily squashed commits.

 ## Features